-Debit/Credit card payments are handled by BillMatrix.
-BillMatrix is not affiliated with Alabama Power Company and will charge a fee to process your payment.
+Debit/Credit card payments are handled through the BillMatrix service.
 You will need your account number to make a payment.

 We concentrate our initial restoration efforts in the areas and on the power lines that restore electricity to the greatest number of people in the shortest period of time.
 We place emphasis on vital community needs such as hospitals, emergency services, public safety, and water and sewage facilities.
 Please be patient, and we will restore your electric service as soon as we possibly can.